andymasteroffish/inktober_2020/README.md

 Plotter drawings and source code by Andy Wallace for Inktober 2020

-Many of these prints can be purchased form my store: https://andymakes.bigcartel.com/
+Many of these drawings can be purchased from my store: https://andymakes.bigcartel.com/

 Each folder contains the oF source code, a few pics, and the G-code file for the print.